SIMPLY SOLVENTLESS PROVIDES UPDATE ON FILING OF 2024 ANNUAL FINANCIAL STATEMENTS AND RELATED MANAGEMENT'S DISCUSSION AND ANALYSIS AND MANAGEMENT CEASE TRADE ORDER

 News provided bySimply Solventless Concentrates Ltd.

-CALGARY, AB, May 14, 2025 /CNW/ - Simply Solventless Concentrates Ltd. (TSXV: HASH) ("SSC" or the "Company"), provides an update regarding the filing of its audited annual financial statements for the year ended December 31, 2024, the related management's discussion and analysis, and related CEO and CFO certificate ("Financials"), and its previously announced management cease trade order ("MCTO") issued by the Company's principal regulator, the Alberta Securities Commission, the British Columbia Securities Commission, the Financial and Consumer Affairs Authority of Saskatchewan and the Ontario Securities Commission, under National Policy 12-203 – Management Cease Trade Orders ("NP 12-203") on April 30, 2025.
+CALGARY, AB, May 20, 2025 /CNW/ - Simply Solventless Concentrates Ltd. (TSXV: HASH) ("SSC" or the "Company"), provides an update regarding the filing of its audited annual financial statements for the year ended December 31, 2024, the related management's discussion and analysis, and related CEO and CFO certificate ("Financials"), and its previously announced management cease trade order ("MCTO") issued by the Company's principal regulator, the Alberta Securities Commission (the "ASC"), under National Policy 12-203 – Management Cease Trade Orders ("NP 12-203") on May 5, 2025.

-The Company is working towards filing its Financials on May 21, 2025.
-Should this timing change, an update will be provided.
-The MCTO will remain in effect until the Company files its Financials.
+The Company plans to file its Financials on or before June 2, 2025, and the ASC has approved the extension of the MCTO to June 2, 2025.

 The Company confirms that (a) there have been no material changes to the information contained in the default announcement issued on April 30, 2025 (the "Default Announcement") that would reasonably be expected to be material to an investor; (b) there have been no failures by the Company to fulfill its stated intentions with respect to satisfying the provisions of the alternative reporting guidelines under NP 12-203; (c) there has not been, nor is there anticipated to be, any specified default subsequent to the default which is the subject of the Default Announcement; and (d) there is no other material information concerning the affairs of the Company that has not been generally disclosed.